The special Brauer group and twisted Picard varieties: The restricted special Brauer group

 \subsection{Analytic Tate--{\v{S}}afarevi{\v{c}} group}

-Before continuing our discussion we make a digression on the analytic version of our construction and compare it to a construction of Markman \cite{Mark}, {cf.\ \cite{AbRo}}.
-This will not be used on the rest of the paper.
+Before continuing our discussion we make a digression on the analytic version of our construction.
+We introduce the analytic Brauer of a complex projective K3 surface $S$ and compare it to a construction of Markman \cite{Mark}, {cf.\ \cite{AbRo}}.
+This will not be used in the rest of the paper.
+We will restrict to the case that $h$ is primitive, which allows us to view $\Sha(S,h)$ as a quotient of $\SBro(S)$, cf. \S\! \ref{sec:mainproof} and Remark \ref{rem:reiter}.

 In our context, it seems natural to introduce the \emph{analytic special Brauer group} as

 It comes with a surjection onto the analytic Brauer group and naturally contains the (algebraic) special Brauer group as the subgroup of all torsion elements $\SBro(S)\subset\SBro(S)^{\rm an}$.
 We have the natural commutative diagram